isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 If your employee is unable to enter Singapore on the date indicated in the application, please note that employers will only be able to apply for a new PCA for their employee to re-enter Singapore 90 days after the date of his/her prior entry.

+#### 23. Can I obtain a copy of the COVID-19 PCR test payment receipt?

+The receipt for the COVID-19 PCR test payment would have been generated and displayed at the point of payment via a pop-out window.
+As per the instructions during the payment process, the pop-out blocker needs to be turned off for this.
+If you have missed this, we regret to inform you that we are unable to generate a new receipt.

+#### 24. I have keyed in the wrong contact details in the electronic Health Declaration Form (eHDC) and would like to update/amend my contact details.

+If you would like to update your contact details provided in the eHDC, you are required to do both of the following:
+1. Email <COVID_SafeTravelEnquiries@mti.gov.sg> with your employee’s name and FIN, as well as your employee’s updated Singapore mobile number and/or address.
+2. Your employee is also required to update their contact details here (<https://mom.gov.sg/feedbackshn>).

+#### 25. I am unable to input my contact details into the Homer app.

+Please refer to <https://mom.gov.sg/feedbackshn> if you are encountering technical issues with the Homer app.

 ### **SHN Measures**

-#### 23. I am a Singapore Citizen/PR under the Malaysia-issued PCA who wants to return to Singapore on short-term home leave.
+#### 26. I am a Singapore Citizen/PR under the Malaysia-issued PCA who wants to return to Singapore on short-term home leave.
 How do I apply for a SHN waiver?

 Singapore Citizens/PRs under the Malaysia-issued PCA (i.e. holders of PCA MYTravelPass) can apply to take a COVID-19 PCR test upon arrival at Woodlands Checkpoint or Tuas Checkpoint at their own cost, in lieu of Stay-Home Notice (SHN), when returning to Singapore for short-term home leave.
 You may apply for a SHN waiver [here](https://form.gov.sg/#!/5f2140ab27ed400012c8edfc).

-#### 24. Is cohorting allowed for Stay-Home-Notice (SHN)?
+#### 27. Is cohorting allowed for Stay-Home-Notice (SHN)?

 Yes.
 Cohorting is allowed for up to four pax, provided that the employees arrive in Singapore on the same day.

-#### 25. Where can my employees serve their Stay-Home Notice (SHN)?
+#### 28. Where can my employees serve their Stay-Home Notice (SHN)?

 Employees are only allowed to serve their SHN in hotels, serviced apartments, or single-occupancy residences (i.e. if there is only one employee in the entire SHN accommodation).
 However, an exception can be made for employees who are serving their SHN in premises occupied by immediate family members (i.e. parents, siblings, spouse and children), or employees who are cohorting (up to four pax) provided that the employees arrive in Singapore on the same day.
 Employees are prohibited from serving their SHN at a dormitory, hostel or rented room.

-#### 26. May I serve my Stay-Home Notice (SHN) at a family member or relatives’ house?
+#### 29. May I serve my Stay-Home Notice (SHN) at a family member or relatives’ house?

 Your SHN place of residence must fulfil the prevailing SHN advisory and guidelines.
 To curb community spread, you are allowed to serve your SHN only in premises occupied by immediate family members (i.e. parents, siblings, spouse and children).
 You may refer to MOH’s website (<http://www.moh.gov.sg/covid-19>) for the latest updates.

-#### 27. What are the accommodation arrangements for Stay-Home Notice (SHN)?
+#### 30. What are the accommodation arrangements for Stay-Home Notice (SHN)?
 Will the Government be paying for the hotel/accommodation for SHN?
 Is there a list of pre-approved hotels?

 The Singapore Government will not arrange or bear the costs of an employee’s accommodation for the SHN.
 The employer/employee is expected to arrange and bear the costs of the employee’s accommodation for the SHN.

 There is no list of pre-approved hotels for SHN.
 If you wish to serve your SHN in a hotel, you may do so in a hotel of your choice.
+Please indicate to the properties you approach that you/your employee will be serving SHN.

 ### **Health Measures**

-#### 28. Are there any materials I can disseminate to my employees to prepare them for their SHN and COVID-19 test in Singapore?
+#### 31. Are there any materials I can disseminate to my employees to prepare them for their SHN and COVID-19 test in Singapore?

 For more information on the SHN guidelines in Singapore, you may refer to <https://www.mom.gov.sg/covid-19/frequently-asked-questions/loa-shn-matters>.

 ### **Testing Arrangements**

+#### 32. How is the COVID-19 PCR test appointment arranged, and who will be informed of the appointment details?

+Your employee is required to undergo a COVID-19 PCR test on the 5th day of his/her SHN period.
+An SMS message and email notification will be sent to the point of contact provided by the employer by the 3rd day of the employee’s SHN period.
+The notification will indicate the employee’s test date, time of test and designated test site for the COVID-19 PCR test.
+Employers are then expected to inform their employees of the appointment details.

-#### 29. My employee is unable to go for his/her COVID-19 test on the scheduled date.
+#### 33. My employee is unable to go for his/her COVID-19 test on the scheduled date.
 Who can I contact to reschedule a new swab appointment?

 The employee is expected to strictly adhere to his/her appointment timing for his/her COVID-19 PCR test.
 It will be a breach of the Infectious Disease Act if he/she does not undergo the COVID-19 PCR test.
 Please note that the employee can only exit his/her SHN if the test result is negative.

-#### 30. How do I make payment for the COVID-19 PCR test?
+#### 34. How do I make payment for the COVID-19 PCR test?
 How much does a COVID-19 PCR test cost?

 Payment for the mandatory COVID-19 PCR test for each employee is required at the point of application and must be made via credit card.
 Employers/employees should expect to pay up to S$200 (inclusive of GST) per employee for the COVID-19 PCR test.

-#### 31. What COVID-19 tests will my employee be subject to upon arrival in Singapore?
+#### 35. What COVID-19 tests will my employee be subject to upon arrival in Singapore?
 How will I and/or my employee be informed of his/her COVID-19 test result?

 The employee under the PCA is required to undergo a COVID-19 PCR test on the assigned date of swabbing before the end of his/her SHN period.
-The point of contact provided by the employer will receive an email and SMS message indicating their employee’s test date and designated test site for the PCR test.
+The point of contact provided by the employer will receive an email and SMS message indicating their employee’s test date, time of test and designated test site for the COVID-19 PCR test.

-The employer will be informed of the employee’s COVID-19 PCR test result.

-In the event that the employee’s result is inconclusive, he/she will be required to take another COVID-19 PCR test.
-The employer will be informed of their employee’s new test date and designated test site.
+COVID-19 PCR test results will be sent to employers within 2 days of the test.
+Should there be a need for a second test, employers will be informed.
+While awaiting test results, individuals should continue to observe the SHN period in his/her declared SHN residence.

-#### 32. Can my employee take public transport to travel from the declared SHN accommodation to the designated test site for his/her COVID-19 PCR test?
+#### 36. Can my employee take public transport to travel from the declared SHN accommodation to the designated test site for his/her COVID-19 PCR test?

 No. The employee should not take public transport (buses and trains) for any purpose during their SHN period, including travelling to/from his/her declared place of residence for SHN and the designated test site for his/her COVID-19 PCR test.